 Cairns is the most important tourist hub in Far North Queensland, thanks to its proximity to the world-famous Great Barrier Reef and the ancient Daintree Rainforest.
-This small city receives almost two million tourists annually, but the majority of these visitors plan their trip to avoid the region's wild weather during the wet season.
+This small city receives over three million tourists annually, but the majority of these visitors plan their trip to avoid the region'swild weather during the wet season.

 If you too want to take advantage of the dry season and absence of marine stingers, the best time to visit Cairns is between June and October.
 However, if your priorities are cheap flights, fewer crowds and tour deals, you can also take a chance on traveling in the shoulder season (April/May or September/October).
 Read on for all the information you'll need to decide when to visit Cairns.